j8mathis/divvy_analyze/aws/README.md

 The data loading consisted of static data from compressed CSV files and live JSON data from a web endpoint.
 ##### StationData

 The live station data was simple and straight forward although there are only 600 stations and hence only that many rows to load.
-There was one small issues noted below about data types.
+There was one small issue noted below about data types.

 ##### TripData